dida-do/GeoGrapher/docs/source/downloaders.rst

-    - ``EodagDownloaderForSingleVector``: Based on the excellent `"eodag" <EODAG_>`_ package, this implementation supports downloading over 50 product types from than 10 providers.
+    - ``EodagDownloaderForSingleVector``: Based on the excellent `"eodag" <EODAG_>`_ package, this implementation supports downloading over 50 product types from more than 10 providers.
     - ``JAXADownloaderForSingleVector``: Designed for downloading DEM (digital elevation model) data from the `"JAXA ALOS" <JAXA_ALOS_>`_ mission.